broadinstitute/terra-helm/charts/ontology/README.md

 the path.
 To pull them back out, we pull them using secrets.yaml and base64 decode them before writing to the pod's file system.

-To convert our standard vault secrets to k8s friendly base64 versions, do this.
+Convert standard vault json secret to a k8s friendly base64 text file:.
 ```
 vault read -format=json secret/path/secret.json | jq '.data' | base64 -o base64.txt
 ```
-Decide on a new secret path and create it like this:
+Decide on a new secret path and create it:
 ```
 docker run -it --rm \
     -v $HOME:/root \